pelukho/docker-lamp-stack/README.md

-# Basic services for lamp stack
+# Basic services for lamp stack with blackfire profiler

 ## Includes:
-`nginx:latest, php-fpm:7.4, phpmyadmin:latest, mysql:latest`
+`nginx:latest, php-fpm:7.4, phpmyadmin:latest, mysql:latest, blackfire:latest`

+## Blackfire
+For using blackfire profiler you must register on https://blackfire.io and you have to install extension for browsers https://blackfire.io/docs/integrations/browsers/chrome

 ## Usage
-After running `docker-compose up` command, you can get access to your local server at **http://localhost** address.
+After running `docker-compose --env-file .env.local up` command, you can get access to your local server at **http://localhost** address.
 Local database and data will be saved into **.docker/mysql** folder. http://localhost:8080 - address to phpmyadmin service.
+Press on extension of blackfire to start profiling.

+## !Importent...

+In local .env file must be placed variables for blackfire, from profile page and this file must not be in VSC

 ### Config